naka-lab/Serket/docs/tutorials/vae-gmm-mlda-mm.md

 mm1 = mm.MarkovModel()
 ```

-Fourthly, we connect modules and construct the model.
+Fourthly, we connect the modules and construct the model.

 ```
 vae1.connect( obs1 )  # connect obs1 to vae1